-Speaking of social media, we just love to post our holiday pictures as they happen.
-With so many great memories who can blame us, right?
+Speaking of social media, we love to post our holiday pictures as they happen.
+With so many great memories, who can blame us, right?
 Wrong.
 If you want to have safe holiday travel, do not post pictures regarding your trip until after it is complete.
-This keeps your whereabouts private and secure.
+Keep your whereabouts private and secure.

 Open an Achieva Checking+ Account

 An Achieva Checking+ Account allows you to register your credit and debit cards to protect you from liability, should they become lost or stolen.
-Additionally, there’s major local and national discounts available to members on hotels, restaurants, rental cars, and much, much more.
-Check out the Achieva Credit Union website for the full details.
+Additionally, there are discounts available to members on hotels, restaurants, rental cars, and more.

 Keep it casual